Toque

 A toque (/toʊk/ or /tɒk/) is a type of hat with a narrow brim or no brim at all.

 Toques were popular from the 13th to the 16th century in Europe, especially France.
-The mode was revived in the 1930s.
-Now it is primarily known as the traditional headgear for professional cooks, except in Canada where the term toque is primarily used for knit caps.
+They were revived in the 1930s; nowadays, they are primarily known as the traditional headgear for professional cooks, except in Canada, where the term toque is used interchangeably with the French Canadian spelling of tuque to refer to knit caps.

 Name

 The word toque has been known in English since around 1500.
 It is a loan word from the French tuque (15th century), presumably by the way of the Spanish toca 'woman's headdress', from Arabic *taqa طاقة, itself from Old Persian taq 'veil, shawl'.

 The word toque in Breton means 'hat'.
 The spelling with ⟨que⟩ is Middle Breton, and the Modern Breton spelling is tok.
 Old Breton spells the word toc.

 History and uses

 A tall, black toque made of silk or velvet, often ornamented with an aigrette, was fashionable among the Spanish nobility during the 1500s.
 This style is seen in a 1584 portrait of Isabella Clara Eugenia as well as Sofonisba Anguissola's 1573 portrait of Philip II of Spain, both in the Museo del Prado.
 The style spread across Europe, being adopted in France, England, Germany, and Italy.
 The toque diminished in popularity in the 1600s as wide-brimmed and cocked hats became fashionable, but reappeared as a predominantly young women's fashion in the 1800s, accompanying long dresses and chignon hairstyles.